michaelnowotny/cocos/README.md

 *   Cocos provides only a subset of NumPy's functions and methods.
 In many cases, Cocos does not support all of the parameters of its corresponding NumPy function or method.
 *   Trailing singleton dimensions are cut off, e.g. there is no difference between an array with shape (2, 2, 1) and an array with shape (2, 2) in Cocos.
 *   Matrix multiplication is not supported for integer types.

+## A Note on Hardware Configurations for Multi-GPU Computing
+Cocos implements multi-GPU functionality via process-bases parallelism (one process per GPU device).
+It is recommended to have one physical CPU core per GPU in the system in order to prevent 'starving' the GPUs.
+Cocos has been successfully used with the following configuration:
+*   Motherboard: <a href="https://www.msi.com/Motherboard/H310-F-PRO">MSI H310-F Pro</a>
+*   CPU: <a href="https://ark.intel.com/content/www/us/en/ark/products/186604/intel-core-i7-9700k-processor-12m-cache-up-to-4-90-ghz.html">Intel Core i7 9700K</a>
+    (support for this 9th generation Intel Core CPU requires a motherboard BIOS update on some models)
+*   RAM: <a href="https://www.corsair.com/us/en/Categories/Products/Memory/VENGEANCE-LPX/p/CMK32GX4M2A2666C16">Corsair Vengeance LPX 32GB (2x16GB)</a>
+*   Compute Devices: 4 x <a href="https://www.evga.com/articles/01036/evga-geforce-gtx-1060/">EVGA GeForce GTX 1060 with 6GB of memory</a>
+*   Operating System: <a href="https://linuxmint.com/download.php">Linux Mint 19.2 64bit</a>

+This information is provided without any guarantees.

 ## License
 MIT License